Hair Loss In Men: Why it happens and how to fix it!

 Use targeted products: Using targeted hair growth and thickening products are a great way of supporting your hair and scalp if you’re displaying symptoms of male patterned baldness.

-Also, upgrade your hair wash products to Cel’s Microstem Biotin Shampoo & Conditioner.
-Both the products mentioned are designed specifically for thinning hair, to give you the appearance of thicker, fuller-looking hair.
+Look to products like Cel’s Microstem Biotin Shampoo & Conditioner.
+Both are designed specifically for thinning hair, to give you the appearance of thicker, fuller-looking hair.

 Their formulas are made up of a powerful blend of scientifically optimised plant extracts, including Active Panax Ginseng and Biotin, which strengthens the hair and promotes new hair growth.
 Active Panax Ginseng works to increase the number of dermal papilla cells in the scalp, as well as stimulating the hair follicles to encourage more hair growth where it has started to thin.